MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 When Match Operating System is used, the base language of the operating system and all active display languages for user profiles on the device are installed.
 Match Operating System  can be used in combination with a fixed list of languages.

-## Install the same languages as an existing version of Office
+## Install Visio or Project in the same languages as an existing version of Office 365 ProPlus

+[xx - fix to discuss as Visio and Project specifically]

 You can automatically install the same languages that are in use by an existing version of Office 365 ProPlus or a subscription version of Visio or Project.
 To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.